• Skip to primary navigation

 If you’re physically in the United States…

-Getting the FBI background check document is not difficult to do on your own.
+Getting the FBI background check document is not difficult to do on your own in the US.
 First, you must get your fingerprints.
 I was in the US at that time, so I did my fingerprints at the local sheriff’s office ($16).

 I applied online to get my background check on the FBI website ($18 USD).
 After I did my fingerprints, I sent them to the FBI.
 My PDF results arrived via email one week later.